Carrickmacross Emmets GAC: 1910s

-Carrickmacross: Mick Farmer, J Marron, James Downey, Keenan, McBride, Carragher, Donoghue, Murphy, Malone, McHugh, Ward, Phil Marron, Jerry Cumiskey, Jack Cumiskey, John Slevin.

 Notable players

 James Downey captained the Emmets to senior championships and Monaghan to Ulster titles early in the 1900s.
 Paddy Kilroy captained Monaghan to their only appearance in a Senior All Ireland final in 1930.
 Sean O'Carroll was also on that team and got a serious injury in the final.
 Stephen Gollogly is a member of the Monaghan team 2005/2018 winning two Ulster Senior Championships and an NFL Division two title as well as several club titles.